 From glowing skin to a newfound appreciation for your body, there are many things to love about pregnancy.
 Another is that you’ll have at least nine months of freedom from your period.
 But after you deliver, you’re probably curious what will happen with your menstrual cycle.

-When your period returns often depends if you breast-feed or not.
+When your period returns often depends on whether or not you breastfeed.
 And just like your life after baby, you might find your periods after pregnancy are somewhat different.

-A woman’s period will typically return about six to eight weeks after giving birth, if she is not breast-feeding.
-If she does breast-feed, the timing for a period to return can vary.
-Some women might not have a period the entire time they breast-feed.
-But for others, it might return after a couple of months, whether they’re breast-feeding or not.
+Your period will typically return about six to eight weeks after you give birth, if you aren’t breastfeeding.
+If you do breastfeed, the timing for a period to return can vary.
+Those who practice exclusive breastfeeding might not have a period the entire time they breastfeed.
+“Exclusive breastfeeding” means that your baby is receiving only your breast milk.
+But for others, it might return after a couple of months, whether they’re breastfeeding or not.

 If your period does return quickly after giving birth and you had a vaginal delivery, your doctor might recommend that you avoid using tampons during your first menstruation post-baby.

 This is because your body is still healing, and tampons could potentially cause trauma.
-Your doctor will likely advise you whether you can return to using tampons at your six-week postpartum checkup.
+Ask your doctor if you can return to using tampons at your six-week postpartum checkup.

-Some women use breast-feeding as a natural birth control method.
-According to the Association of Reproductive Health Professionals, fewer than 1 out of 100 women will get pregnant annually if they’re engaging in continuous breast-feeding.
-Even though breast-feeding might be a reliable method of birth control, it’s not an absolute guarantee you won’t get pregnant again.
+Some use breastfeeding as a natural birth control method.
+According to the Association of Reproductive Health Professionals, fewer than 1 out of 100 women will get pregnant annually if they’re engaging in exclusive breastfeeding.
+Even though breastfeeding reduces your fertility, it’s not an absolute guarantee you won’t get pregnant again.

 When you do start your period again, chances are the first period after delivery won’t be like your periods before you got pregnant.
 Your body is once again adjusting to menstruation.
 You may experience some of the following differences: